 - 60ml Cream

-- If any of your live mussels are open, press them closed a couple of times with your hand.
+- If any of your mussels are open, press them closed a couple of times with your hand and set aside.
 If any don’t begin to close by themselves shortly after you’ve done this, discard them.

 - Scrub each mussel shell under cold running water to clean.
 Then remove the beards (this is the small fibrous clump of hairs hanging out of the shell) by using your index finger and thumb to grab the beard and tug it toward the hinge of the shell and out.